Which circuit has hosted the most Formula 1 title deciders?

 Japan is top of the list of countries which have hosted the most Formula 1 title deciders.
 In addition to the titles decided at Suzuka, Fuji Speedway was host to the dramatic title decider between James Hunt and Niki Lauda in 1976, while Michael Schumacher clinched his second title at TI Circuit Aida – home of the Pacific Grand Prix – in 1995.

-In total, the Drivers’ Championship has been decided in 21 different counties since 1950, with Turkey becoming the latest nation to join the list in 2020.
+In total, the Drivers’ Championship has been decided in 22 different countries since 1950, with Qatar becoming the latest nation to join the list in 2023.
 The full list of circuits and countries which have decided the championship can be found below:

 CIRCUITS WHICH HAVE DECIDED THE DRIVERS’ CHAMPIONSHIP